ligun0805/balance-app-test/readme.md

 The application includes basic error handling for validation errors and server errors.
 Validation errors return a 400 status code with a descriptive message, while server errors return a 500 status code with an error message.

+## Task Scheduling and Distribution

+Tasks are defined in taskManager.js and are distributed evenly among the server instances.
+Each server instance only schedules and runs tasks that are assigned to its port.

 ## Running the Test Script